-"Halloween Blythe and the Magic Garden" by Blonde Blythe
+"Halloween Blythe and the Luna Moth Spell" by Blonde Blythe 2002

-I made this fairy very Gothic-looking, with chalky-white skin and blood-red eyes.
-Her dress is festively designed with rows of hissing kitty heads encircling the skirt.
-Her kitty companion is so ugly, he's cute, with big, bi-color eyes.
+I made this fairy very Gothic looking, with chalky-white skin and blood-red eyes.
+Her dress, festively designed, has rows of hissing kitty heads dangling from ribbons and encircling the skirt.
+Her kitty companion, also in the Halloween spirit, holds a curious pumpkin over his head with his tail.
+Sporting bi-color eyes, the cat is so ugly, he's cute!

 Green and purple are my favorite colors, and they look great in a Halloween painting.
 I included lots of pumpkins, ghosts, pumpkin people, bats, tombstones, and even a black cat on broomstick in this piece.
 Warning: Beware of the demonic pumpkin in the haunted castle!

 "Halloween Blythe: Pumpkins on the Fence" by Blonde Blythe 2002